The Revengers' Comedies: Productions

 The play premiered at the Stephen Joseph Theatre, a theatre in the round, in Scarborough, North Yorkshire on 13 June 1989, with Jon Strickland as Henry, Christine Kavanagh as Karen, and Elizabeth Bell as Imogen.
 It proved to be a critical and commercial success.

 Ayckbourn was anxious to open a West End production at the Royal National Theatre, which he felt was the only London venue capable of accommodating the complicated staging.
 The National was interested only if the two parts were condensed into one play, but Ayckbourn refused.
 Producer Michael Codron was willing to stage the plays as written, and Part I opened at the Strand Theatre on 16 October 1991, with Part II presented the following night.
 The cast included Griff Rhys Jones as Henry, then relatively unknown Lia Williams as Karen, and Joanna Lumley as Imogen.
 Williams won the Critics' Circle Theatre Award for Most Promising Newcomer Award for her performance.

 Because the Strand is a traditional proscenium theatre, staging was problematic, and moving walkways designed to allow the sets to move quickly proved to be expensive.
 Audiences didn't respond well to a format that required them to attend two performances to see a complete play, and ticket sales suffered as a result.
 The plays closed on 4 January 1992.

 Adaptations

-BBC Radio adapted the plays for broadcast in 1996.
-Two years later, a film version entitled Sweet Revenge was written and directed by Malcolm Mowbray, but it failed to find a distributor.
+BBC Radio World Service adapted the plays for broadcast in 1995.
+Three years later, a film version entitled Sweet Revenge was written and directed by Malcolm Mowbray, but it failed to find a distributor.
 It was telecast by BBC Two in December 1999 and eventually released on DVD.